moviluca/tubileap/README.md

 # TubiLeap
-A simple lightweight and fast video player and IPTV cliente for Android
+A simple lightweight and fast video player and IPTV client for Android